-Course website: https://laulima.hawaii.edu → PHYS-350-001 [MAN.71245.FA22]
+Course website: https://laulima.hawaii.edu → PHYS-350-001 [MAN.71098.FA23]

-Grade distribution: Weekly Homework: 50% Quizzes/Midterms: Q(5%) / M1(15%) / M2(15%) Final Examination: 15% A + 90 >B+76-82 C+ 62-68 C- 40-52 Grade assignment: 82-90 В 68-76 С 52-62 D/F < 40А
+Grade distribution: Weekly Homework: Quizzes/Midterms: Final Examination: 40% Q(15%) / M1(15%) / M2(15%) 15% Grade assignment: A+ 90 > A 80-90 B+ 75-80 C+ 60-65 B 65-75 C 50-60 C- 40-50 D/F < 40

-In-class lectures: In Fall 2022, PHYS 350 will be returning to in-class lectures.
+In-class lectures: In Fall 2023, the format of PHYS 350 will consist of in-class lectures.
 The complete lecture notes for each class will be made available on Laulima prior to each class, and during the class itself I will discuss selected features of the topics covered.

-Periodic quizzes will be administered and submitted in class.
-All exams (both midterms and final) will be take-home and submitted online.
+Periodic guizzes will be administered and submitted in class.
+All exams (midterm exams and final exam) will be take-home exams and submitted online.

-- Prior to each class, lecture notes will be made available under the Resources tab on the Laulima website. - Online resources: As part of the in-class lectures, I will record all PHYS 350 lectures over Zoom.
-This process will be for recording purposes only the lectures themselves will not be simulcast over Zoom.
+• Prior to each class, lecture notes will be made available under the Resources tab on the Laulima website.

+Online resources: As part of the in-class lectures, I will record all PHYS 350 lectures over Zoom.
+This process will be for recording purposes only - the lectures themselves will not be simulcast over Zoom.
 However, it will give students an opportunity to review the lecture material at their own pace, and also catch up on any lectures they may miss for any reason.

-• After each class, links to the Zoom recordings will distributed under Announcements as soon as they are available (24-48 hours after class).
+• After each class, links to the Zoom recordings will be distributed under Announcements as soon as they are available (usually within 24 hours after class).

-Homework: Weekly homework is to be submitted by the start of class on the specified date by uploading solutions to Laulima.
-You are welcome to write out your homework by hand (legibly!), in which case you can upload scans or smart-phone photos.
+Homework: Weekly Homework is to be submitted by the start of class on the specified date by uploading solutions (in pdf format)) to Laulima.
+You are welcome to write out your homework by hand (legibly!), in which case you can upload scans or smart-phone photos after converting to pdf.
 Certainly, word-processor or LaTeX formats are also most welcome and, indeed, encouraged.